What does ‘Rith’ mean?

 Is this going to be an annual festival?

 The Rith festival will be held in Ireland every two years.
 2010 was the inaugural year.
-The next Rith festival will be held in 2012
+Subsequent Rith festivals were held in 2012, 2014 and 2016.

 No. Everyone is welcome to run at any stage of the route.
 Buying a kilometre is an option to get more involved by leading the run and carrying the baton.